liberland/Constitution/Liberland-constitution.md

 * **§IV.14.** The referendum provided for in §IV.13 shall be triggered by the request of no less than 3% of the overall number of Citizens, if submitted within ninety days after the Bill was passed by the Assembly, and shall be deemed to veto the legislative proposal if the majority of the Citizens taking part the in that referendum vote ‘No’.
 * **§IV.15.** Any Bill proposing taxation and/or taxation-like burdens, such as any form of duty, or any Constitutional Bill shall be subject to the mandatory referendum to take place within ninety days after the Bill was passed by the Assembly, and shall be deemed to be vetoed if the majority of the Citizens taking part the in that referendum vote ‘No’.
 * **§IV.16.** Any referendum in the Free Republic of Liberland shall be conducted online via the Internet.
+* **§IV.17.** No Bill proposed to the Assembly shall be passed unless it has been read aloud in entirety by the Assembly Speaker and contain rationale behind it and means of achieving thereof including precise calculations as to its potential impact on the budget.
-* **§IV.17.** A Bill shall become ‘under consideration’ once it is passed by the Assembly in accordance with the provisions of this Article, and either 90 days have passed and no referendum was called in accordance with §IV.13 and §IV.14, or on the day the Bill obtained the assent of the Citizens in referendum.
+* **§IV.18.** A Bill shall become ‘under consideration’ once it is passed by the Assembly in accordance with the provisions of this Article, and either 90 days have passed and no referendum was called in accordance with §IV.13 and §IV.14, or on the day the Bill obtained the assent of the Citizens in referendum.
-* **§IV.18.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became ‘under consideration’ in accordance with the procedure provided for in §IV.17, and was declared constitutional by the Supreme Court of the Free Republic of Liberland, hereinafter “the Supreme Court”.
+* **§IV.19.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became ‘under consideration’ in accordance with the procedure provided for in §IV.18, and was declared constitutional by the Supreme Court of the Free Republic of Liberland, hereinafter, "the Supreme Court".
-* **§IV.19.** The law of the Free Republic of Liberland shall enter into force on the day it is signed by the Chief Justice of the Supreme Court, or if unable, by any other Justice of the Supreme Court which must take place upon the declaration of constitutionality.
+* **§IV.20.** The law of the Free Republic of Liberland shall enter into force on the day it is signed by the Chief Justice of the Supreme Court, or if unable, by any other Justice of the Supreme Court which must take place upon the declaration of constitutionality.

 ### Article V: The Executive Power

 * **§V.1.** The executive power of the Free Republic of Liberland shall be vested in the Cabinet.
 * **§V.2.** The Cabinet shall be formed and presided over by the Chancellor, who is the Head of State.
 * **§V.3.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article I.